USDA Home Loans in Tennessee

 What Is a USDA Loan?

-A USDA loan is a zero-down lending option backed by the U.S. Department of Agriculture.
-USDA loans make homeownership possible for low- to moderate-income families living in or moving to rural pockets of America.
+A USDA home loan is a residential mortgage guaranteed by the U.S. Department of Agriculture.
+USDA loans are designed for low- to moderate-income families who may not otherwise qualify for conventional mortgage financing.

-To secure a Florida USDA loan, you must be purchasing a home in a rural locale.
-The U.S. Department of Agriculture defines “rural” as any place with a population of less than 20,000.
+To qualify for a Tennessee USDA loan, you must be purchasing a home in a rural area.
+The U.S. Department of Agriculture defines “rural” as any town with fewer than 20,000 people.
+Not sure if your two-bedroom bungalow in downtown Maryville is up to snuff?

 Other USDA Loan Eligibility Requirements

-USDA loan requirements are fairly consistent across the country.
-To qualify for a USDA loan in Florida, you must meet the following criteria:
+You can generally expect the same USDA loan requirements across the country.
+To qualify for a USDA loan in Tennessee, you must meet the following criteria:

-- Income Limits: You cannot make more than 115% of your area’s median income.
+- Income Limits: You must prove steady employment and you cannot make over 15% more than your area’s median income.

 - United States Citizenship: Only permanent residents can apply for a USDA loan.